exonum/exonum-doc/src/get-started/java-binding.md

 [Exonum messages][transactions-messages].
 A transaction message contains:

-- a header with the identifying information, such as a numeric ID of the service instance which shall process this transaction and a transaction ID within that service;
+- A header with the identifying information, such as a numeric ID of the service instance which shall process this transaction and a transaction ID within that service;
-- a payload containing transaction parameters;
+- A payload containing transaction parameters;
-- a public key of the author, and a signature that authenticates them.
+- A public key of the author, and a signature that authenticates them.

 The transaction payload in the message can be serialized using an arbitrary algorithm supported by both the service client